Skenkel/skenkel.github.io/README.md

 These days I focus on technology and art.
 I have a day job, (involving reliability, distributed systems and using ml for practical things), but that's not really what this is about.

-I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring that subculture, or the intersection of that subculture with sword fighting, dungeons and dragons and similar.
+I've always been a weeb, and that is a defining component of my aesthetic, so most of my aesthetic interest is in exploring that subculture, or the intersection of that subculture with sword fighting, dungeons and dragons and similar.
 I've always been interested in the  bleeding edge of technology and aesthetics, at least until recently.

 What happened to the old site?